UK Index Funds – A Guide for expats

 The first being they tend to contain older more established companies that are no longer growing.
 Think oil, utilities and banking for example.
 Whilst this type of company does tend to pay out a higher dividend, they don’t have as much growth potential as other companies and so their share price doesn’t tend to increase as much as some of the others do.

 In addition, dividends are subject to tax.
 Even if you keep your investments in a tax sheltered account to avoid income tax, you still may be liable for withholding tax which is typically somewhere between 15 and 30%.
+Expats in particular need to be aware of this.

-Index funds available in the UK
+Index funds & ETFs available in the UK

 Here’s a list of index funds you could buy.
 The number in brackets is the fund ID or ticker.
 You can use this to find a fund on your investment platform.